-Our members
+Our Members

-Engagement with our members, including in our member consultation in summer 2021, consistently shows that addressing the climate emergency is a top priority and a major motivation for their membership of the Society.
-We share case studies of our lending to inform and inspire our existing and future members.
-Commencing in 2022, we will increase our activity to equip our members with knowledge to make their homes and communities more sustainable and resilient, creating more opportunities for the sharing of knowledge.
+Engagement with our Members, including in our AGM and Member Meet-ups during 2022, consistently shows that addressing the climate emergency is a top priority and a major motivation for their membership of the Society.
+We share case studies of our lending to inform and inspire our existing and future Members.
+We will continue to actively engage with our Members throughout 2023 and beyond to help us guide our strategies both now and in the future.